 - There were no adequate documented operating procedures that covered the change between pump operating modes.
 In their absence, pump commissioning routines were being used that did not cover key operational sequences.

 - Barrier fluid pressure had not been changed when the pump mode was changed.
 The barrier fluid pressure was too high (>400%) for the single pump operating conditions, contributing to the failure.

 - In the design stage, there was a failure to consider high barrier fluid pressure as a threat, which led to its exclusion from control logic.
 The pressure inputs to the control system were available but not incorporated in the start-up sequence.

 - Pipework was reportedly pulled onto the pump when the modification was done, which affected pump/motor alignment.

 - There was no pump/motor alignment check after installation, which could have identified misalignment before commissioning.

-Only a detailed RCA could uncover all these root causes and develop the recommendations to rectify them.
+Only a detailed RCA could uncover all these contributing factors and develop the recommendations to rectify them.
 By implementing the RCA actions, the operator was able to prevent recurrence of this incident and improve the reliability of the water injection system.